DaPraxis/DaPraxis.github.io/_posts/2020-10-12-Pytorch-Study-Note(1).md

     #                        [6., 1.]]])
     ```

-    **Note**: For 2 dimensional data tensors, we can use `torch.t(input)` to transpose the input automatically without predefining the dimensions.
+    For 2 dimensional data tensors, we can use `torch.t(input)` to transpose the input automatically without predefining the dimensions.
+    {: .notice--info}

 + `torch.squeeze(input, dim=None, out=None)`
     Compress all dimensions that has length of 1